 Piazza dei Frutti 26

-Hands down the best bakery in the city – don’t let the ladies in a costume trick you!
 Their range of bread and focacce is endless, from traditional formats to innovative shapes and flour mixes.
-You can also find fantastic cakes and crostate, biscotti, and all sorts of sweet and savoury leavened delicacies.
-There is also a wide range of quality artisan dry goods such as pasta, oils and sauces.
-Another specialty is chocolate, and especially their chocolate and hazelnut spread (a sort of artisan Nutella), which you can buy by weight.
-Dangerous, beautiful place.
-I was a regular and had my graduation cake made here – my whole family still remembers it.
+You can also find fantastic cakes and crostate, biscotti, and all sorts of sweet and savoury treats, plus a wide range of quality artisan dry goods such as pasta, oils and sauces.
+Another speciality is chocolate, and especially their chocolate and hazelnut spread (a sort of artisan Nutella), which you can buy by weight.

 For Fruit and Vegetables: